orcodeep/CSAPP/notes/Readme.md

 Raw = actual binary bytes in memory (`0x48` `0x89` `0xE5` `0x90` `0x90`)<br>
 Thats why when printed many show up as `���` because they dont have valid ascii representation for them.

+# RIP and execution:

+`rip` normally always points into the `.text` section

+During normal (non‑overflow) execution:

+- RIP points to an address in `.text`

+- CPU fetches instructions from `.text`

+- Executes them one-by-one (unless a jump/call/branch changes control flow and takes it some other address in `.text`)

+`ret` is just another instruction in the .text section.
+So `rip` reaches this instruction just like any other.

+what does ret do:

+- RET pops a value from the stack

+- That popped value must be an address in .text (normally).
+  `so ret pop a stack address and that stack address contains an address inside the .text section`

+- RIP becomes that value

+- CPU continues executing in `.text`